twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 ## The Parser

-Alacritty's performance is enhanced by having a good parser.
+[Alacritty]'s performance is enhanced by having a good parser.
 Rust helped significantly with this by enabling us to write small testable components and combine them without overhead.